March 3, 2025

 image

-Step 3: Insert the URL from YouTube
+Step 3: Paste the YouTube video URL

 Go to YouTube and copy the link or embed code of the video you want to embed in your presentation.
 You can right-click the video and select copy video URL or copy embed code, or click Share and copy the video link or embed code.